Economics as a Social Science

 Economics at Western

 There are economists in the Department working in most of the 'conventional' areas of economics such as international trade, unemployment, tax policy, and the determination of wages and incomes.
 However, department members are also doing research on issues that are outside the typical world view of what it is economists do.
-We have researchers working on crime (Lochner), education (Caucutt, Stinebrickner), marriage and the family (Bowlus), personal bankruptcy (MacGee, Livshits), the Chinese economy (Sicular, Whalley) and financial market innovation (Carvajal), as well as many other issues.
+We have researchers working on crime (Lochner), education (Caucutt, Stinebrickner), domestic violence (Bowlus), the Chinese economy (Sicular) and disability insurance (Michaud), as well as many other issues.
 You can learn about our faculty members’ research and teaching interests by browsing our Faculty site.

 The Department is also home to a number of Research Centres, which have a variety of orientations and areas of research emphasis.